By phone – 02-5881587

 The main methods in the social sciences and humanities are:

-For more information please look for guide books of these methods in our library.
+For more information please look for guide books in our library.

 For those who wish to use bibliographic management software, we recommend using EndNote online.
 You may also want to review other bibliographic management software.